 A Story No Longer Untold: Astra Zarina’s Influence on Modern Architecture

 Zarina, who taught architecture for decades, influenced countless architects, including Steven Holl and Tom Kundig.
-A new exhibition at ‘T’ Space in upstate New York highlights her career and ideas.
+A new exhibition at ‘T’ Space in New York highlights her career and ideas.

 Amid widespread industry conversations about gender, equity, marginalized histories, as well as public space and community advocacy, comes a timely exhibition on architect and educator Astra Zarina, on view at the Steven Holl–designed ‘T’ Space.
 The architectural profession has realized there are still countless under-told stories of influential practitioners, many of them women—lives rich with history and useful lessons.
 Rome and the Teacher, Astra Zarina tells one such story.

 Astra Zarina (1929–2008) was born in Riga, Latvia, but emigrated to Seattle and earned her B.Arch from the University of Washington (UW) in 1953.
 She later obtained her M.Arch from MIT and worked in the Detroit-area office of Minoru Yamasaki.
 In 1960, Zarina became the first female recipient of the American Academy in Rome Fellowship for Architecture, an honor that was followed by a Fulbright fellowship that allowed her to continue her Italian studies.
 After her stay in Italy, she returned stateside to teach at UW.
 Her Rome studio program for architecture students, begun in 1970, became a regular offering.